 She beamed at him.
 “This isn’t company.
 This is your new neighbor.
 She just moved in to the upstairs apartment.
 Sara…I’d like you to meet Quinn Rafferty.
 Quinn, this is Sara Davis.”

 Staring into Sara’s dark brown eyes, his heart sank just a little.
 Great.

 Theresa collected lost souls, as evidenced by the fact that he was living in her basement after she’d charmed him into changing her tire outside Dierburg’s a few months earlier.

-The last person to stay in that apartment had been a battered woman hiding out from her ex.
+The last woman to stay in that apartment had ended up being a battered woman hiding out from her ex.
 Before that, it had been a girl who’d been all of nineteen, with two kids and a third on the way.
-When that one left, she’d stolen from Theresa and skipped out on the piddling amount of rent.
+When that one had left, she’d ended up stealing from Theresa and skipping out on the piddling amount of rent that Theresa had coming.

 The last thing Quinn needed to be around was another lost soul, not when he still struggled to find his own.